 - Add counting and color recognition

-- Benefits: Gross motor skills, coordination, confidence
+- Builds gross motor skills, coordination, confidence

-Make Your Own Playdough: Recipe:
+Make Your Own Playdough:

 - 2 cups flour